 Food for Thought: Comparing Estimates of Food Availability in England and Wales, 1700-1914 (with Bernard Harris and Roderick Floud).
 NBER Working Paper w20177.
 May 2014.

 Diet, Health and Work Intensity in England and Wales, 1700-1914 (with Bernard Harris, Roderick Floud, and Robert Fogel).
 NBER Working Paper w15875.
 April 2010.

 Who is Sitting Next to You?
 An Analysis of Peer Effects inside the Classroom (with Jungmin Lee) (under review).

-When the Race between Education and Technology Goes Backwards: The Post-bellum Decline of White School Attendance in the Southern US (with Hoyt Bleakley).
+When the Race between Education and Technology Goes Backwards: The Post-bellum Decline of White School Attendance in the Southern US (with Hoyt Bleakley) (under revision).

 Adapting to the Weather: Lessons from U.S. History (with Hoyt Bleakley).

 Inter-Urban Health Disparities: Survival in the Wards of 19th Century American Cities (with Louis Cain and Carlos Villareal).

 The Puzzle of Declining Birth Weight (with Jungmin Lee).

 Pronatalist Cash Grant and Fertility: A Panel Analysis (with Young-Il Kim, Jae-Young Lim, Mee-Young Yeo) (under review).